ErikOnBike/CodeParadise/README.md

 ### Unknown classes

 Once you have a client running and change code, the client environment might not know a class you are using.
 Please add this class by using the #beLoaded method (see existing senders to understand its usage).
 You might need to manually install it in a running environment (you have to find the corresponding server environment and use #addClass: to add it).
 Or reload the page in your browser.
 In some cases this is not enough, because of the order in which classes are installed.
 In such case you have to close the tab/page and open a new browser tab/page.
-In a future version this should not be necessary anymore.

 ## Possible usages